 So you’ve spring cleaned your home — now what?

 Before you toss that busted vacuum or bath bomb gift set from the holidays, why not try to make a quick buck off your seasonal purge?
-Consider these surprising items from every room in your house that online buyers are just waiting to snatch up on eBay, Etsy, Amazon and other mega marketplaces everyone knows.
+Consider listing these surprising finds from every room in your house — there really is a market for everything.

 The Bedroom: Linens, Blankets and Pillows

 You read that right.
-Shoppers on a budget who may not want to pay full retail on the bedroom décor of their dreams — and don't mind if it isn't brand new — are searching online for the next best thing second-hand.
-Accent blankets, chic throw pillows and splurge-worthy sheets are especially hot sellers, says Danni Ackerman, online selling expert and owner of Time Machine Shopping Experience in Las Vegas.
+Shoppers on a budget who don't want to pay full retail on the bedroom décor of their dreams — and don't mind if it isn't brand new — are searching online for the next best thing second-hand.
+Accent blankets, chic throw pillows and splurge-worthy sheets are especially hot sellers, says Danni Ackerman, an online selling expert.

 To up your chances of attracting higher bidders, shoot crisp photos of your items actually on the bed.
 “If you take a picture of it all folded up or jumbled in a pile, it’s harder for people to determine whether it’s worth taking the risk,” Ackerman says.
 “But if you present the image that this comes from a very nice and clean room, they’re going to be more likely to pay a higher price.”

-If you can package several items as a complete set, like this Anthropologie duvet and sham set going for $330, all the better.
+If you can package several items as a complete set, all the better.
 You can make more money and get rid of more things with just one sale.

 The Bathroom: Hot-Hair Tools and Beauty Gift Sets